 Snake & Eagle Tattoos

-This is a classic design that looks great as an old school eagle tattoo, but can also be redesigned 100 ways.
+This is a classic tattoo design that looks great as an old-school eagle tattoo but can also be redesigned 100 ways.

-Because an eagle represents nobility and a snake represents our more basic urges, this tattoo often represents an inner conflict.
+Because an eagle tattoo represents nobility and a snake tattoo represents our more basic urges, this tattoo often represents an inner incongruity between balance and power.

 You can’t deny your humanity and the dark temptations therein, but can you rise above?

-This symbolizes the two sides of yourself, your ‘higher self,’ and your more basic urges; both sides are within you, but which will win the fight?
+An eagle fighting with a snake tattoo symbolizes the two sides of yourself, your ‘higher self,’ and your more basic urges; both sides are within you, but which will win?

 Many of today’s young professionals would rather spend their money on an experience than things.